TAIsRich/chuwa0403/ShortQuestions/Hw8.md

 * FetchType.EAGER load it with other fields.

 ## 9. What is the rule of JPA naming convention?
 Shall we implement the method by ourselves?
 Could you list some examples?
+1. Entity class naming convention: Entity classes should be named using the singular form of the table name, with the first letter capitalized.
+For example, if the table name is "customers", the entity class should be named "Customer".

+2. Property naming convention: Property names should be in camelCase, starting with a lowercase letter.
+For example, if the property represents the customer's first name, it should be named "firstName".

+3. Primary key naming convention: The primary key field should be named "id", with a data type that corresponds to the database primary key type.

+4. Table naming convention: By default, JPA maps entity classes to database tables with the same name as the class.
+However, it is possible to specify a different table name using the @Table annotation.

+5. Relationship naming convention: Relationships between entities should be named using a combination of the name of the target entity class and the property name in the owning entity class.
+For example, if a Customer entity has a OneToMany relationship with an Order entity, the property name in the Customer entity should be named "orders", and the property name in the Order entity should be named "customer".

+6. Join table naming convention: When a many-to-many relationship is defined between two entities, JPA creates a join table to store the relationship.
+By default, the join table is named using the names of the two entities being joined, in alphabetical order.
+For example, if there is a many-to-many relationship between Customer and Product, the join table would be named "customer_product".

+7. Follow the query rules to generate advanced methods.
+Use key words And, Or, between, isNull, isNotNull, in, not in, find by etc. Methdo parameters should be in entities.

+We don't need to implement this ourselves.
+For example findByNameAndDescription(String name, String description).

 ## 10. Try to use JPA advanced methods in your class project.
 In the repository layer, you need to use the naming convention to use the method provided by JPA.
+Done.